ldandoy/LaizyPHP/README.md

-LazyPHP is a PHP framework
+LazyPHP is a new PHP framework

 Comming soon